What is Rabies?

 - Wildlife Oral Rabies Vaccination (ORV) Program

-- A list of licensed Wildlife Control Officers is available from here or call the NYS Department of Environmental Conservation at 716-851-7000.
+- A list of licensed Wildlife Control Officers is available here or call the NYS Department of Environmental Conservation at 716-851-7000.

 - There is a bat in my house.
 What should I do?